darkgrue/Ubiquiti-DNSCrypt-Proxy-2-Configuration-Scripts/README.md

 # Start

 To get started, first and foremost, the DNSCrypt-Proxy 2 binary is needed.
 GGet the Linux MIPS64 binary from the [dnscrypt-proxy releases directory](https://github.com/jedisct1/dnscrypt-proxy/releases).
 The binary comes with some sample configuration files.
-At a minimum, example-dnscrypt-proxy.toml needs to be renamed to dnscrypt-proxy.toml.
-By default, the binary expects the configuration files to be in the same directory; I chose to put the binary and the associated config files in the `/config/sbin/dnscrypt-proxy` directory.
+Configuration of dnscrypt-proxy requires that at a minimum `example-dnscrypt-proxy.toml` needs to be renamed to `dnscrypt-proxy.toml` (a suitable configuration file is provided here).
+By default, the binary expects the configuration files to be in the same directory by default; I chose to put the binary and the associated config files in the `/config/sbin/dnscrypt-proxy` directory.

 A few support scripts are required: